Post Part 2 Professional Experience Support

 You may register for log book support even if you subsequently register with a different UK school for a Part 3 course.

 Once your registration fee and forms have been received, your details will be added to our database and you will be entitled to have four RIBA Professional Experience and Development Records (PEDRs) signed.
+Guidance on how to complete and submit PEDRs is included in the links below.
 Registration with the University for Part 2 support entitles you to visitor status including access to the University’s libraries, a swipe card for the School and access to the online course for Updates in Architectural Management.
 Please note you are not a fully matriculated University of Edinburgh student.

 The fee also covers advice on your Part 3 case study synopsis if you choose to site the RIBA/ARB Examination in Professional Practice and Management in Architecture (also called the Part 3 Examination).
 This Post Part 2 support is normally provided for one year from the date of registration and can be renewed on an annual or pro rata basis.